Sailor Venus: Special powers and items

 In the Sailor Moon anime, Sailor Venus' first primary attack is again Crescent Beam, this time without the use of an item.
 (Note: Called Venus Crescent Beam Smash in the DIC dub.
-There is a powered-up version, Crescent Beam Shower, called Venus Meteor Shower in the DIC dub.)
+There are two powered-up versions, Crescent Beam Shower, called Venus Meteor Shower in the DIC dub, and Crescent Beam Barrage.)
 She uses a similar power in the live-action series, without using an item or any special phrase, but nothing like it in the manga; instead, she uses Rolling Heart Vibration, which also makes a single appearance in the live-action series.
 Her first attack that is entirely consistent across the different adaptations is Venus Love-Me Chain, (Note: In the DIC and Cloverway dubs it is usually called Venus Love Chain Encircle, but has also been named Venus Love Chain Harness, Venus Love Chain Whip, Venus Love Chain, Super Venus Love Chain, or Venus Love Chain Knockout.) which in the manga and live-action series uses the chain wrapped around her waist.
 This remains her main attack for the rest of the second story arc, all of the third, and much of the fourth, and the chain itself is used in several variations, with the links taking on different shapes.
 The chain links are round in the manga and live-action series, but heart-shaped in the anime.
-Venus Wink Chain Sword (with heart-shaped links) appears in Manga Act 24, and Moony Moony Love-Me Moon Chain is her attack when disguised as Sailor Moon in anime episode 102.
+Venus Wink Chain Sword (with heart-shaped links) appears in Manga Act 24, and is her attack when disguised as Sailor Moon in anime episode 102.

 When she takes on her second Sailor Guardian form (Super Sailor Venus in the anime), she gains the ability to use Venus Love and Beauty Shock, which is her most powerful attack.
 (Note: In Act 50, the evil version of Sailor Venus controlled by Galaxia uses Venus Love and Galactica Shock, and the roses on her chain are replaced by galaxy-like shapes.)
 In the manga she also gains the Venus Crystal, which is her Sailor Crystal and the source of all of her power.
 In the live-action series, she is given a tambourine-like weapon (the Sailor Star Tambo) by Artemis.
 Also in the live-action series, once Minako discovers her true potential as a Guardian, she uses the attack Rolling Heart Vibration, a heart-shaped beam of rainbow energy, but only uses it once.
 She used the attack much earlier in the manga.

+By holding hands with the other Sailor Guardians in a circle, she can use Sailor Teleport, Sailor Planet Attack, or Sailor Planet Power Meditation.
+When she is controlled by Galaxia in the manga and Crystal, she teams up with the other Inner Sailor Guardians to perform Galactica Gale.
+She, the Inner, and Outer Guardians then perform Galactica Planet Attack.